Skip to content | Accessibility Information

 1 year (full-time)

-Individual diagnostic projects and tutorials will help you to distil and identify your main areas of interest and make an informed application to a degree course with the support of an experienced staff team.
+As a student, you will experience ambitious creative projects which will allow you to discover the range of specialist areas in art and design.
+The projects and personal tutorials will help you to distil and identify your main areas of interest and make an informed application to a degree course with the support of an experienced staff team.

-At the end of the course, direct progression onto Manchester School of Art's degree programmes is available to those who meet the required academic standard.
+If you wish to stay in Manchester to study your degree, we offer a direct progression route onto Manchester School of Art's degree programmes, available to those who meet the required academic standard.

 Special Features

-• Gives you the skills and knowledge relevant for most degree programmes in art and design at this university as well as similar programmes at other universities.
+• Build future skills: Gain the key skills and knowledge needed for art and design undergraduate degrees at Manchester Met, as well as similar programmes at other universities.

 Course Content